We Can Kick

 Prescription Drug Addiction carries some serious implications.
 Supplements and other natural products like herbals can and do interact with prescription drugs, some foods and even each other on occasion.

-A good reference book for anyone taking prescription meds is The Essential Herb-Drug-vitamin Interaction Guide by Dr. George T. Grossberg and Barry Fox, Ph.D.
-Click on the link to pick up your copy from Amazon.
+A good reference book for anyone taking prescription meds is The Essential Herb-Drug-Vitamin Interaction Guide: The Safe Way to Use Medications and Supplements Together by Dr. George T. Grossberg and Barry Fox, Ph.D.
+Click on the link or book cover to pick up your copy from Amazon.

 The big difference is that interactions of natural products are not even close to interactions between prescription drugs in terms of severity and damage done to the body.